Yelizaveta Osetinskaya: Career

-In May 2011 - December 2013, Osetinskaya was the editor-in-chief of the Russian edition of Forbes.
+Between May 2011 and December 2013, Osetinskaya was the editor-in-chief of the Russian edition of Forbes.

 In January 2014 she started as the editor-in-chief of business-news conglomerate RBC, which included the television network, the website, the daily newspaper, and the magazine.

 On 13 May 2016, together with two more editors of the RBC Information Systems, she was fired with immediate effect.
 It is believed that this was a consequence of the publication about the Panama Papers and their connections to Vladimir Putin.
-Earlier that year, she was named a 2016-17 International John S. Knight Journalism Fellow at Stanford University.

-In 2016, Osetinskaya was offered a John S. Knight Fellowship at Stanford University.
-In the same year, she also received a scholarship to the Investigative Reporting Program at the University of California.
+Earlier that year, she was named a 2016–17 International John S. Knight Journalism Fellow at Stanford University.
+In the same year, she also received a scholarship to the Investigative Reporting Program at the University of California, Berkeley.
 After graduation, she returned to Russia and launched The Bell, a six-person media start-up, independent of oligarch or state money.

 In December 2017, Osetinskaya launched her own Youtube show ‘Russkie Norm’ (trans.
 ‘Russians are Okay’) where she interviewed successful Russian scientists and businessmen, living abroad.

 In July 2020, she signed a letter in support of journalist Ivan Safronov Jr., who was accused for state treason by the Russian authorities.

 Crackdown

-After the 2022 Russia invasion of Ukraine, Osetinskaya condemned the aggression.
+Osetinskaya condemned the 2022 Russian invasion of Ukraine.
 She also stopped releasing her ‘Russkie Norm’ show, explaining that ‘now it would be cynical to speak about talents, business and development’.
 Instead, she started a series of interviews with political analysts, economists and other experts, trying to analyze Russia's future in economics.
 On April 1, 2022, she was declared foreign agent by the Russian Ministry of Justice.